SuperOfficeDocs/crmscript/docs/api-reference/classes/NSAppointmentEntity/GetMotherAssociate.md

 # NSAssociate GetMotherAssociate()

-The owner of the mother appointment - the associate whose diary/checklist the mother appointment is in.
+The owner of the mother appointment* the associate whose diary/checklist the mother appointment is in.
 The mother appointment is the one identified by the mother_id.
 If the mother_id is 0 or the same as this appointment_id, then the master associate will be the same as the 'ordinary' associate.

 **Returns:** NSAssociate